AmHoTa/Dataset-Host/README.md

 I needed a way to make uploading data into supervisely easier for my team, so i built this website with my little JS knowledge + raw HTML :). the structure of folders should be like this ~/images/directories/*.png

-the URL of the website: http://img.raham.space
+URL of the website: http://img.raham.space

+URL of some outputs of Image Segmentation Project: https://github.com/AmHoTa/ImgSegSamples